Bananas in Pyjamas: Filming

 Creator, producer and showrunner Helena Harris devised the content of the ABC program at ABC Studios.
 Two of the bear characters, Amy and Morgan, are named after Helena Harris' children.
 The show was performed using human actors in elaborate costumes, in the style of the British Tweenies and Teletubbies.
 In the show's early days, the voices of the bananas were provided by the same actors as were inside the costume, but the original actors eventually gave up that aspect of the show and substitutes wore the hot, stuffy costumes.
 The show aired new episodes from its 1992 debut to its eventual run in syndication in 2002.
 The show aired approximately three hundred episodes as well as four specials.
 Its debut in the United States was in 1995.
 It made videos and other media from 1995 to 1999.
-A toy line, developed by TOMY, debuted in 1996.
+A toy line, developed by Tomy, debuted in 1996.

 Animated version

-On 2 May 2011, a new version of Bananas in Pyjamas, produced by Southern Star Entertainment in full CGI, was premiered on ABC2 in Australia; it was shown in other countries soon after that date.
+On 2 May 2011, a reboot of Bananas in Pyjamas, produced by Southern Star Entertainment in full CGI, was premiered on ABC2 in Australia; it was shown in other countries soon after that date.
 It contains new songs, stories, and characters, including Topsy the cheeky kangaroo, Charlie the inventive monkey and Bernard the wise old dog.
 Development of the new series commenced in 2009, and production started in early 2010.
 The new series contains 104 12-minute episodes.